learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. **Authenticate the caller** - The caller should have a valid and verifiable identity.
 1. **Generate a token with a limited scope, validity and the desired audience.**
-1. **Validate a token** - Service to service communication is allowed only if the token is legit.
+1. **Validate a token** - Service to service communication is allowed only if the token is legit for the two services involved.

 Examples of Authorisation servers are tools such as [Keycloak](https://www.keycloak.org/) or [Dex](https://github.com/dexidp/dex).